joshuagrisham/samsung-galaxybook-extras/README.md

 The following features are currently implemented:

 - Keyboard backlight
+- USB ports provide charging when device is turned off

 I have found the following features in my other traces and suspect it might be possible to implement endpoints to control these as well (requires additional debugging and development):